Roemeria argemone: Distribution and habitat

 It is native to temperate regions of North Africa, Europe and Western Asia. including Macaronesia, Canary Islands, Algeria, Egypt and Morocco.
 Within Western Asia it is found in the Caucasus, Armenia, Cyprus, Egypt (in the Sinai), Iran, Iraq, Israel, Jordan, Lebanon, Syria and Turkey.
 In eastern Europe, it is found within Belarus, Estonia, Latvia, Lithuania, Moldova and Ukraine.
 In middle Europe, it is in Austria, Belgium, Germany, Hungary, Netherlands, Poland, Slovakia and Switzerland.
 In northern Europe, in Denmark, Ireland, Sweden and United Kingdom.
 In southeastern Europe, within Albania, Bosnia and Herzegovina, Croatia, Greece, Italy, Montenegro, North Macedonia, Romania, Serbia and Slovenia.
 In southwestern Europe, it is found in France, Portugal and Spain.

 It has been introduced into the American states of Idaho, Oregon, Pennsylvania and Utah.

 Habitat

 It grows in fields and disturbed soils (including ploughed).
 It is normally found at 0–300 m above sea level.

 Uses

 In the past, the pale poppy was used in herbal medicines.

 Culture

 The petal of the poppy, was once used in folklore, as a test of faithfulness.
-A petal was placed in the palm of the loved ones hand and if when stuck with a fist and produced a snapping sound, the loved one was true.
+A petal was placed in the palm of the loved ones hand and if when struck with a fist it produced a snapping sound, the loved one was true.